smathot/stimulus-sets/stimulus-sets.md

 <!-- This overview is available under a Creative Commons Attribution 3.0 Unported license -->

 There are many sets of pictures and videos available that have been rated and standardized in various ways.
 These can be immensely useful as stimuli in psychological experiments.
-Below you can find links to a few of such stimulus sets.
-Please leave a comment (or send me a message) if you know about any other good stimulus sets!

 The source of this overview can be found at <https://github.com/smathot/stimulus-sets/>.
 Feel free to submit additions, improvements, and corrections.